Welcome to today's edition of the Rush 24-7 podcast.

 I can't believe they're still working on that aspect of this.

-Uh and it could be for any reason whatsoever.
+And it could be for any reason whatsoever.

 The fact is that nobody knows anything whatsoever.

-Let's move on to uh audio.
+Let's move on to audio.

-But let me give you a C I told you so first.
+I told you so first.

-And Wolf says, You remember who originally started this whole investigation, this special counsel investigation?
+And Wolf says, you remember who originally started this whole investigation, this special counsel investigation?

-It was the CIA asking the Justice Department to look into this leak to Bob Novak, and that's fueling all sorts of conspiratorial theories, shall we say?
+It was the CIA asking the Justice Department to look into this leaked to Bob Novak.

 I pointed this out to you on Monday.